Closing (real estate)

 The closing (also called the completion or settlement) is the final step in executing a real estate transaction.
 It is the last step in purchasing and financing a property.
 On the closing day, ownership of the property is transferred from the seller to the buyer.
 In most jurisdictions, ownership is officially transferred when a deed from the seller is delivered to the buyer.

 The closing process

 The closing process officially begins once the seller accepts, signs, and returns a purchase offer (also known as a purchase agreement).
 The closing date is set during the property negotiation phase and is usually several weeks after an offer is formally accepted.
 At a high level, the closing typically involves the following parties: the seller, the buyer, real estate agents, attorneys (depending on the state), the mortgage lender, and the settlement agency (also known as a title company).

-State and regional legislation can greatly impact the closing process so the closing process can vary depending on where the property is located.
+State and regional legislation can greatly impact the closing process, thus it can vary depending on where the property is located.
 In general, a typical closing process consists of four major steps: